Sign Up for a Free Account

 Overview

-Candida became a common central nervous system pathogen in the 1960s with the advent of chemotherapeutic agents, glucocorticoids, and injection drug use; candidiasis is now responsible for more than 90% of all clinically significant fungal infections.
-Nearly 50% of the patients dying from invasive candidiasis have CNS involvement (36).
-Meningitis is the most common form of CNS infection.
+Candida became a common central nervous system pathogen in the 1960s with the advent of chemotherapeutic agents, glucocorticoids, and injection drug use.
+Although Candida albicans continues to be the most common pathogen overall, there has been an increasing trend towards non-albicans species in the last 10 years.
+Meningitis is the most common form of central nervous system (CNS) infection.
 The clinical symptoms are highly variable.
-Careful examination of the ocular fundus and the skin may provide clues to suspect candida infection.
-There is an increased incidence of both disseminated and CNS candidiasis in newborns, especially premature infants requiring neurosurgical interventions.
+Careful examination of the ocular fundus and the skin may provide clues to suspect Candida infection.
+Premature infants requiring neurosurgical interventions are at increased risk of both disseminated and CNS candidiasis.
 In some specific clinical situations, such as bone marrow transplant recipients or severe burn patients, Candida is the leading cause of CNS infection.
+Mortality is almost 90% when disseminated candidiasis involves the central nervous system.
 Diagnosis is often made from biopsy specimens or culture.
 Candida meningitis responds best to intravenous amphotericin B and oral flucytosine.
-The prevalence of multidrug-resistant Candida auris has increased among patients with coronavirus disease 2019 (COVID-19) (20).
+On the World Health Organization’s first fungal pathogen priority list, published in late 2022, Candida albicans and C. auris are among the pathogens of critical importance, which will enhance much-needed public awareness, innovation, and research in this direction.

 Key points